Eugenics: Nazism and the decline of eugenics

 By the end of World War II, many eugenics laws were abandoned, having become associated with Nazi Germany.
-H. G. Wells, who had called for "the sterilization of failures" in 1904, stated in his 1940 book The Rights of Man: Or What Are We Fighting For? that among the human rights, which he believed should be available to all people, was "a prohibition on mutilation, sterilization, torture, and any bodily punishment".
+H. G. Wells, who had called for "the sterilisation of failures" in 1904, stated in his 1940 book The Rights of Man: Or What Are We Fighting For? that among the human rights, which he believed should be available to all people, was "a prohibition on mutilation, sterilisation, torture, and any bodily punishment".
 After World War II, the practice of "imposing measures intended to prevent births within [a national, ethnical, racial or religious] group" fell within the definition of the new international crime of genocide, set out in the Convention on the Prevention and Punishment of the Crime of Genocide.
 The Charter of Fundamental Rights of the European Union also proclaims "the prohibition of eugenic practices, in particular those aiming at selection of persons".

 In Singapore

 Lee Kuan Yew, the founding father of Singapore, actively promoted eugenics as late as 1983.
 In 1984, Singapore began providing financial incentives to highly educated women to encourage them to have more children.
-For this purpose was introduced the "Graduate Mother Scheme" that incentivized graduate women to get married as much as the rest of their populace.
+For this purpose was introduced the "Graduate Mother Scheme" that incentivised graduate women to get married as much as the rest of their populace.
 The incentives were extremely unpopular and regarded as eugenic, and were seen as discriminatory towards Singapore's non-Chinese ethnic population.
-In 1985, the incentives were partly abandoned as ineffective, while the government matchmaking agency, the Social Development Network, remains active.
+In 1985, the incentives were partly abandoned as ineffective, while the government matchmaking agency, the Social Development Network, remained active until 2023.